Turkii17/Disaster-Response-Pipeline-Project-/README.md

 ```
 4. Access the web app at http://0.0.0.0:3000/.

+## Files Description
+### Web App Templates:
+* `go.html`: an html file for the web app
+* `master.html`: another html file for the web app

+### ETL Pipeline Script:

+* `process_data.py`
+Description: Handles Extract, Transform, and Load (ETL) processes.
+Performs data cleaning, feature extraction, and stores data in a SQLite database (disaster_response_db.db).

+### Machine Learning Pipeline Script:

+* `train_classifier.py`
+Description: Implements a machine learning pipeline.
+Loads data, trains a classifier, and saves the trained model as a .pkl file for future use.

+### Web App Launcher Script:

+* `run.py`
+Description: Launches the Flask web app used to classify disaster messages.

 ## Additional Resources
 For a deeper understanding of the model, explore the provided Jupyter notebooks in the **'data'** and **'models'** folders: